Suzanne Jackson (artist): Visual arts

 Jackson has worked in a variety of visual media including works on paper, works on canvas, and Monoprints.
 Her works on paper include both watercolors and drawings from throughout her career.
 Jackson has worked mostly with acrylic paint, her earliest paintings on canvas were with acrylic paint layered, the way one would layer oils paints.
 She stated, “the imagery that everybody has sort of become familiar with, with the really strong white background and the sort of washy layers and layers of paint—that basically is kind of an old masters technique of layering the color for translucency.
 It's like the layers and layers of color build a depth in the painting.
 And some of the paintings, as thin as the color looks, there could be a hundred and fifty layers of color on each of my paintings.”
 The 1990s marked a shift in her work as she began to experiment with different combinations of media.
 As her style progressed, Jackson began to forego the canvas in favor of netting as a substrate.
 She uses Novacolor brand acrylic gels to create 3-dimensional hanging works held together by fabric, papers, found objects, leaves, and or various netting.

 Her visual art work is included in public museum collections including at the Museum of Modern Art, California African American Museum, the Indianapolis Museum of Art, and the Hammer Museum at UCLA.

-Theater and costume design

-Jackson graduated from Yale in 1990 and traveled the Northeast region (Connecticut, New York, and Philadelphia) as well as parts of California (Los Angeles and San Francisco Bay Area) working as a freelance Scenic and Costume Designer.
-Her costume designs were included in the exhibition Onstage: A Century of African American Stage Design, at the Library for the Performing Arts, Lincoln Center, New York.
-Among other regional theatre credits, Jackson's work includes: